Fourth Week of January 2021

 □ Subsidies of KRW 22.5 million will be provided for hydrogen vehicles—the Nexo, Korea’s only hydrogen vehicle—while EVs priced below KRW 60 million will receive KRW 8-13 million in subsidies … but high-priced EVs such as Teslas will receive zero subsidy.

-□ Pension funds have been selling continuously since 2020.12.23., totaling about KRW 6.5 trillion, in line with asset-allocation principles … “It is natural for the world’s third-largest mega pension fund to diversify risk” vs. “At a time when Korea is becoming a developed-country-style financial market with a high share of financial assets, this is an anachronistic splash of cold water."
+□ Pension funds have been selling continuously since 2020.12.23., totaling about KRW 6.5 trillion, in line with asset-allocation principles … “It is natural for the world’s third-largest pension fund to diversify risk” vs. “At a time when Korea is becoming a developed-country-style financial market with a high share of financial assets, this is an anachronistic splash of cold water."

 ▶ If they fail to do proper asset allocation and losses result, whose responsibility is that?
 See the 2021.1.20. news clipping.